Manojreddy0509/Manojreddy0509/README.md

 - 🎓 Pursuing **B.E. in Artificial Intelligence & Data Science**
 - 🧠 Strong interest in **Machine Learning, NLP, and Transformer-based models**
 - ⚙️ Focused on **building practical AI systems**, not just training models
-- 📊 Built an **AI-powered YouTube Sentiment & Comment Intelligence system** using ensemble Transformers (BERT, RoBERTa, DistilBERT)
+- 📊 Built an **AI-powered YouTube Sentiment & Comment Intelligence system** using ensemble Transformers (BERT)
 - 🔍 Developed **Retrieval-Augmented Generation (RAG) applications** using LangChain, ChromaDB, and locally hosted LLMs
+- 🎯 Built an AI-powered Resume–Job Matching System using NLP, embeddings, and semantic similarity scoring
 - 🧪 Worked on **Wine Quality Prediction** using classical ML with proper preprocessing, tuning, and evaluation
 - 🛠️ Experience integrating **ML models with APIs and databases** for real-world use cases
 - 💬 Ask me about: **Machine Learning, NLP, Transformers, RAG pipelines, or ML deployment**